-

 - Cons: Limited in its ability to generate custom (advanced) IT management and security reports (e.g. True Last Logons etc), Currently only runs on Windows Server 2008 R2 and Windows 7 (using RSAT), Relies on PowerShell

 Download Point: Ships along with Windows Server 2008 R2, so will be automatically available when you DCPROMO the Windows Server 2008 R2 machine.
 Alternatively, you can download and install the Remote Server Administration Tools (RSAT) on a Windows Server 2008 R2 server or a Windows 7 machine.
+Alternatively, you can download it from here.

-Useful Active Directory Reporting Tools
+Free / Useful Active Directory (AD) Reporting Tools

 This is a blog on Free as well as useful Active Directory Reporting Tools.
 It covers some Active Directory reporting tools that are free and others that are not free but very useful as well.
 These Active Directory tools can help IT administrators and Network Engineers in day-to-day Active Directory management and reporting.